Securing your own slice of the big Twitch pie is the primary goal of all Twitch streamers.

 3. Going Natural: Tips, Hacks, Hardships

-The last and the most common way of working out how to get more followers on Twitch is relying on your own efforts.
+The last and the most common way to get more followers on Twitch is relying on your own efforts.
 It can be hard, we know this.

 Untold hordes of streamers have tried to break through and failed.